Inspiring Children – Head, Heart and Hands

 Other developmentally appropriate specialties are offered on a seasonal basis, such as sailing, circus arts, yoga, horsemanship, and many more, depending on the age of the students.

-Hands in the Earth and Forest Friday
+Gardening and Forest Friday

 These programs nurture a lifelong reverence for nature, allowing the students to reconnect with the natural world as well as gain a deeper understanding of the close connection between geography, climate, seasons, plants and soil.
 Our Forest Friday program is a weekly nature immersion day, during which our students are able to run and play freely, exploring local natural preserves, including forests, rivers, and bays.
-Our Hands in the Earth Gardening program is a chance for the students to do meaningful work, get healthful exercise, and grow extremely fresh and nutritious food.
+Our Gardening program is a chance for the students to do meaningful work, get healthful exercise, and grow extremely fresh and nutritious food.
 Both of these activities promote health and happiness, as well as providing an optimal environment for the mind to learn, even after the activity is over.

 I am often amazed at the extraordinary wonder and interest for nature that the children in my class demonstrate on our walks along the shores of Siesta Key Beach.
 The shrieks of joy at discovering a sea urchin or jellyfish in the sand are often a counterpoint to the still quiet moments found in examining the fascinating design of a sea shell or empty crab claw.
 I am also impressed when my 1st and 2nd grade class and the kindergarten children join for nature walks around the campus.
 Their astute observations and perceptions of plant and animal life are always enlivened by their imaginative capacities.
 Their empathetic dialogue with scrub jays and squirrels are conversations nurtured by an enriching exposure to the nature stories and native legends that permeate our classroom presentations. ~Class teacher 2011